 As IT Operations and NOC Manager, I’m considered a go-to expert for global connectivity strategy, eliminating 24% in vendor costs and improving bandwidth between Frankfurt and Chicago offices.

 Note the keyword content (NOC Manager, software revenue, IT systems, Controller, IT Operations, global connectivity) used throughout these statements.

 5 – Convey your value proposition in first-person language.

 Social media is all about engagement and relationship-building, right?
-Then foster some rapport with the people who read your Summary.
+Then foster some rapport with the people who read your About section.

-The other benefit of writing your Summary in first-person?
+The other benefit of writing your About in first-person?
 You can inject some energy and personality into your thoughts, showing readers why you’d make a great connection or employee:

 You might believe a CIO’s job is to select the best technology, but I ensure the business need drives this decision, whether the goal is faster service, better quality, or more profit.